 Your genes are made of sequences of DNA that contain the information necessary for your cells to function and grow properly.
-Genes contain instructions (codes) that tell a cell to make a specific type of protein.
+Genes contain instructions that tell a cell to make a specific type of protein.
 Each protein has a specialized function in the body.

 They contain the necessary information for your body to make the proteins responsible for:

-When a mutation occurs in a proto-oncogene, it becomes permanently turned on (activated).
-The gene will then start to make too much of the proteins that code for cell growth.
+When a mutation occurs in a proto-oncogene, it becomes permanently activated.
+The gene then starts making too much of the proteins that code for cell growth.

-These mutations are also considered dominant mutations.
-This means that only one copy of the gene needs to be mutated in order to encourage cancer.
+These mutations are considered “dominant” mutations.
+This means that only one copy of the gene needs to be mutated in order to cause a proto-oncogene to become an oncogene and cause cancer.

 - Gene amplification.
 This mutation leads to extra copies of the gene.